xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges27.md

 ### Request module

-The module `org/arangodb/request` uses an internal library function for sending HTTP requests.
+The module `org/avocadodb/request` uses an internal library function for sending HTTP requests.
 This library functionally unconditionally set an HTTP header `Accept-Encoding: gzip` in all outgoing HTTP requests, without client code having to set this header explicitly.

 This has been fixed in 2.7, so `Accept-Encoding: gzip` is not set automatically anymore.
-Additionally the header `User-Agent: ArangoDB` is not set automatically either.
+Additionally the header `User-Agent: AvocadoDB` is not set automatically either.
 If client applications rely on these headers being sent, they are free to add it when constructing requests using the request module.